JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-connect-to-db.md

 Utilizing the [Kotlin DataFrame library](https://kotlin.github.io/dataframe/gettingstarted.html), Kotlin Notebook can establish connections to databases, execute SQL queries, and import the results for further operations.

-For detailed example, see the [Notebook in the KotlinDataFrame SQL Examples GitHub repository](https://github.com/zaleslaw/KotlinDataFrame-SQL-Examples/blob/master/notebooks/imdb.ipynb).
+For a detailed example, see the [Notebook in the KotlinDataFrame SQL Examples GitHub repository](https://github.com/zaleslaw/KotlinDataFrame-SQL-Examples/blob/master/notebooks/imdb.ipynb).

 ## Before you start